bylexus/pcms/doc/site/install_setup/index.md

 ```

 * `pcms-config.yaml` is the site-wide configuration.
 It contains pcms-specific settings like server port as well as user-defined content which can be used in your site templates.
-* `site/` is the folder where all your page content goes, and which is processed by the build process.
+* `site/` is the folder where all your page content goes, and which is processed by the webserver.
-* `build/` is where your generated static content goes by default.
 * `templates/` contains the `pongo2` templates used for your site.

 ## Site configuration: `pcms-config.yaml`